muquit/mailsend/README.md

 **NOTE** - I am in the process of migrating the project from [googlecode](https://code.google.com/p/mailsend/) -- Jan-13-2014

-To download source/binaries, please click on the [releases](https://github.com/muquit/mailsend/releases/) link at the top..
+To download source/binaries, please go to the [releases](https://github.com/muquit/mailsend/releases/) page.

 ##Supported Platforms#